flaggx1/cracktrack/README.md

 -p   -potfile    Potfile or outfile to be monitored.
 -l   -leftlist   Monitor only cracks from leftlist.
 Supports multiple leftlists.
 -i   -interval   Output interval in seconds.
 Minimum is 60 seconds.
+-u   -unique     Cracks are only counted once.
+Increases memory usage.
 -t   -time       Print current date and time in output.
 ```
 ### Examples ###